gordon-cs/GameOfLife-bleecker-hyung/README.md

 # 2019cps222p1-bleecker-hyung

-To run this program, first download gameoflife.cc.
+To run this program, first download this directory.

 In terminal, type: